 El Paso County Parks

-The Parks & Recreation Department oversees 10 parks in El Paso County, including popular Ascarate Park that features an 18-hole golf course, nine-hole course, aquatics center, lake and sports fields.
-Also available to residents is Riverpark Trail as well as El Paso County Sportspark, home to some of the most competitive youth baseball leagues in the region.
+The Parks & Recreation Department oversees 10 parks in El Paso County, including popular Ascarate Park, which features an 18-hole golf course, nine-hole course, aquatics center, lake and sports fields.
+Also available to residents are Riverpark Trail and El Paso County Sportspark, home to some of the most competitive youth baseball leagues in the region.